 All right, final moments, an unbelievable news day here.

-We'll have all of this tonight on Hannity, nine Eastern on the Fox News Channel.
+We'll have all of this tonight on Hannity, Dine Eastern on the Fox News channel.

-They want to tell and reveal the real issues and the real, you know, nefarious things that have been going on behind the scenes, but they can't unless do say anything unless they're subpoenaed.
+They want to tell and reveal the real issues and the real nefarious things that have been going on behind the scenes, but they can't say anything unless they're subpoenaed.

 All right, Sarah Carter.